 Has an Appropriate Number of Calories

 Like all dogs, Rottweilers need enough food to enjoy proper energy levels, but because they are prone to obesity (and they’ll eat you out of house and home if you give them a chance), you want to pick a mainstream food, rather than one of the super-high-calorie, fatty foods owners often feed to their dogs to add bulk or size.

 Additionally, it is important that you monitor your dog’s body weight and adjust the amount of food you provide to keep her within the desired range (work with your vet to do so).
 It is also wise to avoid feeding on a free-choice or ad libitum basis.
 Instead, offer your dog measured meals two or three times per day.

 Just keep track of the total number of calories you are providing your pooch so that she doesn’t become obese.
 Most Rotties require between 1800 and 3500 Calories per day, depending on their size, health, age and activity level.

-Most dogs need a food that derives at least 18% to 24% of its calories from protein sources.
+To meet the nutritional requirements of most dogs, you’ll need to provide a food that derives at least 18% to 24% of its calories from protein sources.
 However, because Rotties are very thick, muscular dogs, you may want to look for higher protein levels when selecting your pet’s food.
 A food with a protein content in the 30% to 40% range is probably ideal.